ska-telescope/ska-oso-pht-ui/docs/src/developer/Testing.rst

 To run the analysis tools, execute

-    > yarn code-analysis or yarn checker
+    > yarn code-analysis

 This will display any errors in the command line.
 If there are any errors, YARN will exit with a non-zero code, the `-s` argument suppresses this and cleans up the output.

+Alternatively, you can also run

+    > yarn checker

+This will display any errors in the command line and fix linting issues by running yarn prettier:fix && yarn lint:fix.